Ortovoxx/BritishNationalCipherChallenge/README.md

 - 2015 part 8B: the original photo of the deck (we have one after two more cards were added, and have a reconstruction of the original)

+Other bits we wish we had:

+- 2010 part 8B: Jokers.pdf ("Harry's Jokers"), a file of the playing cards

 For those who care about such things, these posters are missing:

 - 2002 poster